 e) Upgrade our molecular composition with nanotechnology:

 This means that we would be able to change our basic composition as well as the structure of our brain and body into something totally different.
-This will not only change the human body, but can also modify or upgrade all existing life forms, including plants and animals — including humans themselves.
+This will not only change the human body but can also modify or upgrade all existing life forms, including plants and animals — including humans themselves.

 Will we still be humans?
-No. This can cause an irreversible change to human nature so it would cause an extinction of human beings who have been present on Earth for around 100s of thousands of years.
+No. This can cause an irreversible change to human nature so it would cause the extinction of human beings who have been present on Earth for around 100s of thousands of years.

 f) Upgrade our DNA with more genes and neurons: